dcao/website/website/blog/2024-12-27--on-notes-apps/index.md

 </aside>

 My early 20s have been a lot.<sup><em>[citation needed]</em></sup>
-Adjusting to moving back to the Bay, building a support network and finding my folks here, navigating maintaining long-distance friendships, figuring out questions around my identity and all of its dimensions---cultural, work, and otherwise... it's a lot to navigate, and it can feel very overwhelming at times.
+Moving back to the Bay has required me to recontextualize this space I grew up in and be very active in not just reverting back to me as a child growing up here.
+Building a new support network here and finding my communities has been its own rewarding (but sometimes scary) process.
+Navigating how to maintain my existing now-long-distance friendships has also been its own challenge.
+And figuring out questions about all of my different identities---connections to my cultural background, the politics and vibes of my research work---has been a lot too.

+These large-scale concerns create a deluge of little things I need to keep track of in the day-to-day.
+I have class deadlines on ~~Canvas~~ bCourses I need to keep track of, self-directed research projects that I need to schedule and pace myself on, meetings I have to block out time for, errands I have to run, friends both prospective and well-known whose texts I've left on delivered for days and need to reply to, important emails I don't even know exist that I need to triage, hobbies and outside passions I need to make time for, *and* internal thoughts on all of this that I need to journal and process.

-On top of that, this late-stage capitalism shit sucks ass, and finding space for joy and leisure while bearing (witness to) the mundane, everyday violences of white supremacy, capitalism, and colonialism is a lot.
-Existing is fucking *hard*.
+On top of that, late-stage capitalism fucking sucks, and finding space for joy and leisure while bearing (witness to) the everyday violences of white supremacy, capitalism, and colonialism is a lot.
+I gotta do all this while my tax dollars fund genocide, climate catastrophe marches on unabated, and while tech companies seem to not give a shit because *the singularity* or whatever is more important to them.

+Needless to say, I get overwhelmed sometimes.

 In these trying times, my silly little notes apps are how I keep myself sane.
 If I have a bunch of big overwhelming projects I need to work